ixbox/docker-nginx/README.md

-# Nginx for Alpine Linux 3.3.
+# Nginx image on Alpine Linux 3.3.